Nihal Singh

-Nihal Singh CB (4 May 1863 – 20 July 1901) was the Maharaj-Rana of f Dholpur princely state from 1873 until his death in 1901.
+Nihal Singh CB (4 May 1863 – 20 July 1901) was the Maharaj-Rana of Dholpur princely state from 1873 until his death in 1901.

 Early life

 Nihal Singh was born on 4 May 1863, to Kulendra Singh, the heir-apparent of Dholpur, who was born in 1863 and died in 1870, and his wife, Basant Kaur, the daughter of Narendra Singh, the Maharaja of Patiala, who died in 1888.

 Marriage

 He married Harbans Kaur, the second daughter of prince Shahdeo Singh, grandson of Maharaja Ranjit Singh, on 30 April 1879, by whom he had two sons, Ram Singh and Udai Bhan Singh.

 Reign

 He succeeded his grandfather, Bhagwant Singh, as a minor to the throne on 9 February 1873.

 Minority

 Dinkar Rao was appointed as a guardian to oversee the general administration of the state, granting him general powers of control.
 However, these powers were subject to the overall control of British authorities.
 Due to his ill health, he resigned shortly thereafter.
 Subsequently, a British officer was appointed to oversee the political affairs of Dholpur and to manage the education of Maharaj-Rana.

 The administration of the state was carried out from 1874 to 1883 by Thomas Dennehy, upon whose departure, a council was replaced by the appointment of a Diwan.